hoshisabi/P4ND0-bot/TASKS.md

 ## Immediate/Verification Tasks (Post-Fixes)
   - [ ] **Verify Warhorn API Fetch:** Confirm that `warhorn_api.py` (with `coverImageUrl` removed from the query) successfully fetches event sessions and waitlist data without any `KeyError` or other API-related errors.
   - [ ] **Verify Bot Schedule Display:** Confirm that `bot.py` (with `coverImageUrl` display logic removed) correctly sends and updates the Warhorn schedule messages in Discord, without any errors related to missing image URLs.
+  - [ ] **Waitlist Logic** We should be able to gather the waitlist with an additional command within the warhorn_api and provide that data back to the bot.py
+  - [ ] **Pin the Message** We should pin the message that is made, even if we are keeping it at the bottom

 ## Functional Enhancements (To be addressed)
   - [ ] **Warhorn Scenario Image Re-evaluation:**